Academic Requirements

 Please ask the Compliance Office if you have any questions regarding extra benefits.

-If not in 20-hour weeks, no CARA is allowed during University vacation periods (holidays such as Labor Day, Martin Luther King Day)
+For teams that are not in 20-hour weeks, no CARA is allowed during University vacation periods (holidays such as Labor Day, Martin Luther King Day)

-Non-countable (Athletically Related Activities) |
+Non-countable Athletically Related Activities |

 ---|---|